- Christmas in Rhode Island 🎄 10 Festive Events, Towns & Things to Do (2023) - November 20, 2023

 257 Atlantic Avenue, Misquamicut, Westerly, RI, 02891

 For a bit more of a lively beach day, this place is calling your name.
+This is one of the best beaches in Rhode Island for fun.
 Whether it’s jet skis, paddle boarding, karaoke, beach concerts or bar crawls, Misquamicut beach has it all.
 Nearby they have their ‘Water Wizz’ water park too which makes for great family fun!
-It’s extremely popular in summer for both Rhode Island and Connecticut residents so make sure you get there early to secure your spot!
+It’s an extremely popular summer thing to do for both Rhode Island and Connecticut residents so make sure you get there early to secure your spot!

 Go back in time at the Newport Mansions